patinnc/patinnc.github.io/README.md

 I've added a CPU block diagram feature.
 Here is a video of running Geekbench on Haswell:
 [![Geekbench - the movie](https://youtu.be/-4nzrBCmFw4)](https://youtu.be/-4nzrBCmFw4 "Geekbench - the movie")
+And here is an excel file of the data in the movie:  [excel file from geekbench the movie](geekbench_movie.xlsx)

 I've added a full sample HTML sample file below.
 See [Intel Haswell with CPU diagram 4-CPU chip, linux OS, html file with 50+ hw events via perf sampling](sample_html_files/lnx_haswell_cpu_diagram_mem_bw7.html). cpu_diagram features:
 - start with a block diagram svg from WikiChip.org (used with permission),